-Today I want you to imagine yourself as Zacchaeus.
+Today I want you to imagine that you are Zacchaeus.
 Just place yourself in his situation.
 His occupation was not well received.
 His position, without a doubt, was dispised.
 He was well-known but not well-loved.
-Add to this, he was not a commanding person due to his height and maybe frequently picked on as a child.
+Add to this; he was not a commanding person due to his height.

 Despite all this, he is still eager.
-He hears Jesus the Christ is coming to town.
-Therefore he runs ahead of everyone else and positions himself in the best possible place to see Christ coming down the street.
+He hears Jesus the Christ is coming.
+Therefore he runs ahead of everyone and positions himself in the best possible location to get a glance of Christ coming down his street.
 Thus he climbed this janky and awkward sycamore tree.
-Racing up the tree as high as he could, he catches a glimpse.
+Racing up the tree as high as he could, he catches his glimpse.
 "He is coming," he thinks to himself.
-Closer and closer he comes until finally, he realizes he is going to get a front-row seat.
-The man he was desperate to see desires to see him.
+Closer and closer, he comes until finally, he realizes he's going to get more than a glimpse.
+He is the lucky recipient of a face-to-face encounter with the God of all things.
+The man Zacchaeus was desperate to see desires to see him.
 For the first time in a long time, Zacchaeus feels love, acceptance, and invitation.
-But the invite is incredible—Christ wants to spend time with him in his home, and it is emphatic—Christ must stay at his house today.
+And the resulting invite is astounding—Christ wants to spend time with him in his home.
+And he is emphatic—Christ must stay at his house today.

 Fellas, Jesus is emphatic.
 His mission is to seek men out—men like you.
-Especially those who feel unloved, unaccepted, and uninvited.
+Men who feel unloved, unaccepted, and uninvited.
 If you are that man, know that Christ wants to invade your life lovingly.
-So let him take up residence with you.
+So let Jesus take up residence with you.

 ⚡Share That You Were Impacted By Today's Challenge